 Water regulates our temperature, carries nutrients and oxygen to our cells, and removes waste products from them, keeps joints and organs lubricated and helps make saliva, the stuff that helps break down our food and keeps our breath fresh (12).

 Water should be your drink of choice whether you’re thirsty or not — it’s just as important to keep hydrated when you’re not feeling parched as it is when you are.

 People who are outside in cold weather for long periods of time, those who sweat heavily from exercise, and people with high blood pressure are also at higher risk for dehydration.

 The amount of water you need every day is different for everybody, but some general guidelines can help you determine how much to drink each day.
 You should try to get 8 glasses of fluid a day, which is about two thirds of a gallon.
 This is just a general guideline, though, because your need for liquids varies according to time of day and activity level.

-For example: If you’re not exercising much or outside in hot weather, you might need less liquid than usual.
+For example: If you’re not exercising much and are not outside in hot weather, you might need less liquid than usual.
 On the other hand, if you’re exercising intensely or working in extreme heat, you can lose much more fluid than you usually would and need to drink much more water.

-Generally, though, if you’re thirsty, it’s a good sign that your body needs the fluid.
+Generally, though, if you’re thirsty, it’s a good sign that your body needs more fluid.

 Fermented foods like sauerkraut, kefir and yogurt are easier to digest than fresh vegetables.
 They also contain additional nutrients that are broken down during the fermentation process.
-People who regularly eat fermented foods tend to have lean bodies with low body fat percentages.
-Fermented foods are good for your health because they improve digestion, strengthen the immune system and fight off the growth of harmful bacteria (10).
+People who regularly eat fermented foods tend to have leaner bodies with lower body fat percentages.
+Fermented foods are good for your health because they provide probiotics which can help improve digestion, strengthen the immune system and fight off the growth of harmful bacteria (10).